 What is the most difficult thing about raising bilingual kids?

 One of the most difficult things about raising bilingual Cantonese kids was resources.
 When we began this journey, Cantonese resources for English speakers were hard to come by.

-When Rachel was one, we attended a monthly Cantonese circle time.
+When R was one, we attended a monthly Cantonese circle time.
 We had zero knowledge of the language and it was full immersion.
 I did not understand a word and my daughter was not speaking yet, so I had no idea if she was absorbing anything.

 Since it was once a month, it was definitely not enough time for either of us to learn anything.
 We stopped after the second session as I didn’t think it was the right fit or strategy for our family, and I was also pregnant with my second child.
 I didn’t give up but I did start to look on the internet for more resources.

 When my kids got “older” (2 years old), they showed more resistance to learning Cantonese.
 They did not like it when I tried to read them books, or worse, try to speak a whole sentence with them in Cantonese.